What Does it Take to Be a Museum Technician or Conservator?

 - Prepare reports on the operation of conservation laboratories, documenting the condition of artifacts, treatment options, and the methods of preservation and repair used.

-Things a Museum Technician or Conservator Should Know How to Do
+What Every Museum Technician or Conservator Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.